krprince98/parallel-computing/README.md

 We will discuss this topic with a focus on CPU.

 ## Find CPU specifications on a Linux machine
 Run `lscpu` in a terminal window.
-We would produce a result like this:
+It would produce a result like this:

 ![image](https://github.com/krprince98/parallel-computing/assets/96859685/916474cc-69de-4141-9686-87da74a29e00)